Building a Dynamic HTML Renderer with Nunjucks and JSON Templates

 For every element supported by the project, the following process is followed:

-• 1. test.njk.
-The test\test.njk file is updated, rendering all variants of the element with govcyElement.
+test\test.njkfile is updated, rendering all variants of the element withgovcyElement. - 2. test.json.
+The

-• 3.
+test\test.jsonfile is update with the same variants of the element as intest\test.njk. - 3.
 Manuall test.
-Changes are manually tested on local host by running npm start against the definitions in the Unified Design System
+Changes are manually tested on local host by running

 Versioning